DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/data-type-provider.md

 # DataTypeProvider Plugin Reference

-A plugin that allows data formatting and editors customization.
+A plugin that provides capabilities to customize formatting options and editors depending on the data type.

 ## User Reference